-Ask yourself if you have done everything you can within your role.

-Refer any remaining concerns to the designated teacher, e.g. any knowledge of siblings in the school, or previous contact with parents.
-Dealing with disclosures can be difficult and disturbing; you should seek support for yourself via the support within your school or an alternative source but be aware of principles of confidentiality
+- Ask yourself if you have done everything you can within your role. - Refer any remaining concerns to the DSL, e.g. any knowledge of siblings in the school, or previous contact with parents. - Dealing with allegations can be difficult and disturbing; you should seek support for yourself via the support within your school or an alternative source but be aware of principles of confidentiality